davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 constraints.
 Still, they show much the same thermal structure.

-In the Late Cretaceous duplex scenario, the maximum age of underplating is 70 Ma, based on the youngest ages of the most pertinent (Sierra de Salinas and correlative San Emigdio-Rand) schist bodies [@Barth2003; @Grove2003; @Saleeby2007; @Chapman2010; @Chapman2016].
+In the Late Cretaceous duplex scenario, the maximum age of subduction and underplating is 70 Ma, based on the youngest ages of the most pertinent (Sierra de Salinas and correlative San Emigdio-Rand) schist bodies [@Barth2003; @Grove2003; @Saleeby2007; @Chapman2010; @Chapman2016].
 Seafloor being subducted at that time was 40 Myr old [@Seton2012; @Liu2010].